 [A personal note: After all this, sometimes confusing, information about deprenyl, you are probably wondering how much, if any, deprenyl I take.
 In 1989, I began taking 15 mg. a week.
 I soon reduced the dosage to 5 to 10 mg. of deprenyl weekly.
 In 1996, I reduced my dose to 5 mg. a week and started using liquid deprenyl citrate.
 Since the most well-tested brand of liquid deprenyl citrate became unavailable, I began using 5 mg. per week in the tablet form.
 I also take 1000 mg. of NAC per day and at least 400 I.U. of vitamin E and 1000 mg. of vitamin C per day.
 I also take a lot of lipoic acid.]

-(I should also note that some of the information in this chapter may be somewhat out-of-date since the last thorough update to this particular chapter was made in 1999.
-In the subsequent ten years, I only made some minor changes.
-I have begun a more thorough update in 2009, which is reflected in this version of the current article, and hope to complete the update soon.)
+(I should also note that some of the information in this chapter may be somewhat out-of-date since the last really major update to this particular chapter was made in 1999.
+In the subsequent ten years, I only made some minor changes until 2009, when another significant update was made.)

 In the United States, the FDA has approved a deprenyl skin patch that is sold under the brand name Emsam for depression.
 It is not known whether this might be a better form of deprenyl for preventive and life extension purposes.
 Since the skin patch releases deprenyl at a steady rate over a 24 hour period, there is some reason to believe that using the 6 mg.
 Emsam patch every other day might be a good approach to the preventive medicine uses of deprenyl.
 The big downside, for now, to the use of Emsam is its extremely high price tag.
 As of this writing, the price of Emsam is more than 500 dollars for a box of 30 of the 6 mg. patches.
 This is more than 30 times the price of deprenyl tablets.)